 But if the organization has gone digital, you can share the meeting minutes online.
 You can as well share in the cloud if your organization has a cloud management system.

-5. Filing or Storage of Minutes for Future Reference
+5. Filing or Storage of Minutes of Meeting for Future Reference

 Filing and storing of meeting minutes is a very important practice.
 Once the minute has been reviewed, amended and approved, you will need to revise it.
 After the revision, the minutes should be stored for future references.